simplex-chat/simplex-chat/blog/20220604-simplex-chat-new-privacy-security-settings.md

 - some other app error.
 Please notify us via chat - we will investigate possible root causes.
 - the connection is compromised.
 This is very unlikely, but not an impossible scenario.

+### There is more

+You can discover additional features we are currently testing in Experimental Features - they will be announced later!

 ## More information

 See [v1 announcement](./20220112-simplex-chat-v1-released.md) for information on how SimpleX protects the security of the messages.